-If you make your own body butter and you've noticed a problem with your product liquefying at warmer temperatures, then it's time to go back to the drawing board and tweak your recipe or consider limiting during which months you ship the product.
+If you make your own body butter and noticed a problem with your product liquefying at warmer temperatures, then it's time to go back to the drawing board and tweak your recipe or consider limiting during which months you ship the product.

 Whipped body butter is usually made from a combination of different oils that coat your skin to give it suppleness.
-Most oils have omega-3 fatty acids.
-These fatty acids can help your skin cells make healthy membranes, reduce inflammation, and promote healthy collagen.
+Most oils have omega-3 fatty acids, which can help your skin cells make healthy membranes, reduce inflammation, and promote healthy collagen.

-Look at two different recipes, one for a solid bar of moisturizing soap and one for a whipped butter that goes into a cosmetic jar.
-The bar is solid, the body butter is viscous—a consistency between a liquid and a solid.
+Consider a comparison between two different moisturizer recipes: one for a solid bar of moisturizing soap and one for a whipped butter that goes into a cosmetic jar.
+The bar is solid, while the body butter is viscous—a consistency between a liquid and a solid.

-The solid bar uses an even balance of oils, butter, and wax: 3 ounces of beeswax, 3 ounces of cocoa butter, 3 ounces of shea butter, and 3 ounces of jojoba or another liquid oil.
+The solid bar uses an even balance of oils, butter, and wax with a ratio of 3 ounces of beeswax, 3 ounces of cocoa butter, 3 ounces of shea butter, and 3 ounces of jojoba or another liquid oil.
 At room temperature, the bar is solid.
 The main reason the bar does not melt is the inclusion of the beeswax, which has a much higher melting temperature, as well as the use of harder oils, such as cocoa butter.

-The body butter recipe is heavier on the shea butter and does not contain beeswax: 3 ounces of cocoa butter, 6 ounces of shea butter, and 3 ounces of jojoba or another liquid oil.
+A typical body butter recipe is heavier on the shea butter and does not contain beeswax; for example, 3 ounces of cocoa butter, 6 ounces of shea butter, and 3 ounces of jojoba or another liquid oil.

-To keep your body butter from liquefying, you need to reformulate your recipe to increase hard oils or include beeswax.
+To keep your body butter from liquefying in warmer temperature, you need to reformulate your recipe to increase hard oils or include beeswax.
 For example, a higher percentage of cocoa butter or the inclusion of beeswax would raise the melting temperature of the above product.

 A downside of adding hard oil is that it's not going to melt as quickly on the skin, but it should at least hold its consistency a bit better in the container if the temperature spikes or if you apply body butter after a steamy bath or shower.